Alfresco/docs-alfresco/microsoft-teams/latest/install/index.md

 ---
-title: Install the Alfresco Collaboration Connector for Teams
+title: Install the Collaboration Connector for Teams
 ---

-The Alfresco Collaboration Connector for Teams can be installed using a distribution zip.
+The Collaboration Connector for Teams can be installed using a distribution zip.

 ## Prerequisites
-There are a number of software requirements for installing the Alfresco Collaboration Connector for Teams:
+There are a number of software requirements for installing the Collaboration Connector for Teams:

 ### Alfresco requirements
 See the [Supported Platforms]({% link microsoft-teams/latest/support/index.md %}) for more information.